-- 71. The Consent Holder must monitor for the following parameters twice a year at the locations identified in Table 2 and Drawing E2.1, to coincide with low flows during the winter groundwater level maximum (generally September) and summer groundwater minimum (generally April):
+- 66.71.
+The Consent Holder must monitor for the following parameters twice a year at the locations identified in Table 2 and Drawing E2.1, to coincide with low flows during the winter groundwater level maximum (generally September) and summer groundwater minimum (generally April):

 - a. estimate of flow

 - b. pH (field and laboratory)

 - c. conductivity (field and laboratory)

 - d.
 BOD5

 - e. chloride

 - f. potassium

 - g. ammoniacal nitrogen

 - h. nitrate nitrogen

 - i. total nitrogen

 - j. total and dissolved reactive phosphorous

 - k. potassium

 - I. total and dissolved zinc

 - m. total and dissolved copper

 - n. total and dissolved chromium

 - o. dissolved arsenic

 - p. total and dissolved nickel

 - q. total and dissolved lead

 - r. hardness

 - s. total and dissolved boron

 - t. suspended solids.

 Sampling must be undertaken in accordance with protocols approved in writing by Canterbury Regional Council.
-The results of such monitoring must be interpreted by a suitably qualified expert and reported in writing to the Canterbury Regional Council as part of the Surface Water Monitoring Report required by Condition 70.
+The results of such monitoring must be interpreted by a suitably qualified expert and reported in writing to the Canterbury Regional Council as part of the Surface Water Monitoring Report required by Condition 5970.

-Table 2: Monitoring sites for biota study and biannual water sampling
+Table 2: Monitoring sites for blota stud ly and blannual water sampling

-Site Description Reason for monitoring NZTM X NZTM Y Woodstock Stream US Located ~ 300 metres upstream of where any Provide a reference site against which water quality and ecology at Woodstock Stream 5210183

-Woodstock Stream DS1 Located ~40 metres downstream of where any discharges from the SRP discharge enter the Woodstock Stream direct leachate discharges and SRP discharges to the 1517729 5209785 Woodstock Stream DS2 Located ~40 metres downstream of where the ephemeral stream to the south of the landfill enters the Woodstock Stream.
-Woodstock Stream and indirect discharges from 1518554 5208976 Eastern Ephemeral Stream Located in the middle reaches of the ephemeral stream to the east of the landfill site Detect effects of leachate discharges 1519046 5209749 once a year at the following locations identified in Table 2 and Drawing E2.1
+Reason for Site Description monitoring NZTM X NZTM Y Woodstock Stream US Located ~ 300 metres upstream of where any discharges from the SRP discharge enter the Woodstock Stream Provide a reference site against which water quality and ecology at Woodstock Stream DS1 and Woodstock Stream DS2 can be benchmarked 1517649 5210183 Woodstock Stream DS1 Located ~40 metres downstream of where any discharges from the SRP discharge enter the Woodstock Stream Detect effects of direct leachate discharges and SRP discharges to the Woodstock Stream 1517729 5209785 Woodstock Stream DS2 Located ~40 metres downstream of where the ephemeral stream to the south of the landfill enters the Woodstock Stream.
+Detect effects of direct leachate discharges to the Woodstock Stream and indirect discharges from ephemeral stream to the south of the proposed landfill 1518554 5208976 Eastern Ephemeral Stream Located in the middle reaches of the ephemeral stream to the east of the landfill site Detect effects of leachate discharges 1519046 5209749

-- 72. Sample results collected in accordance with Condition 71 must be compared to the most recent version of the ANZG 95% species protection levels, which must be used as trigger levels for response.
+67.72.
+Sample results collected in accordance with Condition 6071 must be compared to the most recent version of the ANZG 95% species protection levels and relevant metrics in the National Policy Statement for Freshwater 2020, which must be used as trigger levels for response.

-- 73. The Consent Holder must monitor for the following macroinvertebrate parameters:
+68.73.
+The Consent Holder must monitor for the following macroinvertebrate parameters:

 - a. taxa richness,

 - b.
-MCI.
+MCI,

 - c.
 QMCI,

 - d. %EPT taxa and

 - e. %EPT individuals